-- 2.1.5 The Applicant has established fitness standards for the Board as part of its Corporate Governance Principles (the "Governance Principles").
+2.1.5 The Applicant has established fitness standards for the Board as part of its Corporate Governance Principles (the "Governance Principles").
 The Governance Principles have been adopted by the Board to assist the Board in the exercise of its responsibilities.
 The Governance Principles are not intended to supersede or interpret any applicable law, and operate in conjunction with the Applicant's articles of association.
-The standards set for the Board reflect the Applicant's commitment to its shareholders and to the institutions and individuals who rely on it to provide swap execution services, and to comply with its role as a swap execution facility ("SEF") subject to oversight by the FCA and CFTC.
-The Applicant's Senior Management are also "Approved Persons" under the FCA's Approved Persons regime, occupying regulated functions within the business and are subject to certain requirements including Fitness and Propriety as well as the "Code of Practice for Approved Persons", ensuring the Applicant, its personnel and activities are conducted with due skill, care and diligence, and has adequate resources. - 2.1.6 The Board is committed to conducting itself in a legal and ethical manner in fulfilling its responsibilities.
+The high standards set for the Board reflect the Applicant's commitment to its shareholders and to the institutions

+- and individuals who rely on it to provide swap execution services, and to comply with its role as a swap execution facility subject to oversight by the FCA and CFTC. - 2.1.6 The Board is committed to upholding the highest legal and ethical conduct in fulfilling its responsibilities.
 Each director is expected to comply with all applicable laws, rules and regulations, and Applicant policies, and promote compliance by the Applicant and all of its employees.
 The Board discharges its responsibilities and exercise its authority in a manner, consistent with applicable legal and regulatory requirements, that promotes the sound and efficient operation of the Applicant and its swap execution activities.
+The Board must, to the extent consistent with such responsibilities and as long as the Applicant remains an indirect subsidiary of ICAP plc, operate within the restraints and delegated authorities set by the ICAP plc Group.